Omir Fernandez

 Omir Guadalupe Fernandez Mosso (born February 8, 1999) is an American professional soccer player who plays as an attacking midfielder and winger for Major League Soccer club Portland Timbers.

 Career

 Youth and college

-Fernandez played for the New York Red Bulls Academy and made one appearance for the New York Red Bulls II team in 2016.
+Fernandez attended Columbia Secondary School in Manhattan, and played for the New York Red Bulls Academy and made one appearance for the New York Red Bulls II team in 2016.
 Fernandez was a three star college recruit by TopDrawer soccer, and the number 26 recruit for the class of 2017 nationwide, and number 2 in New Jersey.
 He ultimately chose to play for Wake Forest over North Carolina, Virginia, Loyola Maryland, and Columbia.
 During his freshman year, he was a super-sub playing in 23 matches, but coming off the bench for all matches.
 He notched six goals and five assists during the 2017 campaign, scoring his first goal against Louisville on September 9, 2017.
 In his sophomore season, he became a starter playing in 21 matches, and scored 12 goals and 6 assists.
 During his college years Fernandez also played for the New York Red Bulls U-23 team.